 Branch Accounting System Example

-A business has a retail operation with a number of branches.
+To illustrate suppose a business has a retail operation with a number of branches.
 Information extracted from the accounting records of the business shows the following details in respect of the one of the branches.
-Equipment is depreciated on a reducing balance basis at the rate of 20% and inventory is transferred to the branch at cost.
+Additionally equipment is depreciated on a reducing balance basis at the rate of 20% and inventory is transferred to the branch at cost.

 |Cash from accounts receivable||45,000|